pingcap/docs/dev/reference/configuration/tidb-server/configuration.md

 ## `--store`

-- To specify the storage engine used by TiDB in the bottom layer
+- Specifies the storage engine used by TiDB in the bottom layer
 - Default: "mocktikv"
 - You can choose "mocktikv" or "tikv". ("mocktikv" is the local storage engine; "tikv" is a distributed storage engine)